 Session hashtag: #EUdev12

-Jules S. Damji is an Apache Spark Community Evangelist and Developer Advocate at Databricks.
-He is a hands-on developer with over 15 years of experience and has worked at leading companies building large-scale distributed systems.
+Jules S. Damji is an Apache Spark Community and Developer Advocate at Databricks.
+He is a hands-on developer with over 15 years of experience and has worked at leading companies, such as Sun Microsystems, Netscape, @Home, LoudCloud/Opsware, VeriSign, ProQuest, and Hortonworks, building large-scale distributed systems.
 He holds a B.Sc and M.Sc in Computer Science and MA in Political Advocacy and Communication from Oregon State University, Cal State, and Johns Hopkins University respectively.